 4.3.2 Reliability Network Upgrades (RNUs)

-The CAISO, in coordination with the applicable Participating TO(s), will perform short circuit and stability analyses for each request for long-term as part of a Group Study to preliminarily identify the RNUs needed to implement the request.
+The CAISO, in coordination with the applicable Participating TO(s), will perform short circuit and stability analyses for each request for a long-term Wheeling Through Priority as part of a Group Study to preliminarily identify the RNUs needed to implement the request.
 The CAISO, in coordination with the applicable Participating TO(s), will also perform power flow analyses under a variety of system conditions, for each request as part of a Group Study to identify Reliability Criteria violations, including applicable thermal overloads that must be mitigated by RNUs.

 The cost of all RNUs identified in the Phase I Long-Term Wheeling Through Assessment will be estimated in accordance with Section 4.4.
-If the Group Study includes both requests for a long-term priority for Wheeling Throughs and generator Interconnection Requests, the estimated costs of all GRNUs identified through a Group Study will be assigned to all requests for long-term and Interconnection Requests in that Group Study pro rata on the basis of the maximum megawatt capacity requested in each request.
+If the Group Study includes both requests for a long-term priority for Wheeling Throughs and generator Interconnection Requests, the estimated costs of all GRNUs identified through a Group Study will be assigned to all requests for a long-term Wheeling Through Priority and Interconnection Requests in that Group Study pro rata on the basis of the maximum megawatt capacity requested in each request.

 4.3.3 Delivery Network Upgrades